Build Your Own Telescope For The Ultimate Experience

 of view.
 Globular clusters are easily visible in my 60mm telescopes, but

-most can't be resolved beyond a ghostly image.
+most can't be resolved beyond a fuzzy image.

 I was surprised to see how well some nebula can be observed with 60mm